WHAT TYPE OF SMOKE ALARM DO YOU HAVE?

 Alarms must be installed on, or near, the ceiling in every home.

-COMPLETE FIRE SAFETY only stock and sell quality, PHOTOELECTRIC Smoke Alarms.
+COMPLETE FIRE SAFETY only stock and sell quality, PHOTOELECTRIC Smoke Alarms with a 10 year no-removable battery.

 If you would like a quote or advice on this equipment or any of our large range of fire fighting and fire safety equipment or a quote on servicing your existing equipment call our Manager – Scott Shaw.